NORTH BERWICK - 18 POINTS

 And so to 18.
 It's an easy version of the 18th at the Old Course - 285 yards long, a valley of sin in front of the green and the clubhouse behind.
 Oh yes, and cars park perilously close to the right hand side of the fairway to catch out all of these slicers amongst us.
 Great fun.

 And that's really what North Berwick is all about.
 If they built it today people would call it gimmicky and ridiculous in parts.
 But it's not.
 It's a great course which I would get on a plane to play.
 The good thing is, I don't have to!

 To get a taste of what awaits I can heartily commend this episode of Tourist Sauce from NoLayingUp.
 Enjoy -

 BOOKING THE COURSE

 A golf trip to East Lothian has a huge amount to offer.
 The courses are great, playable all year round and close together.
 Basing yourself in North Berwick is a good idea as there are a good range of pubs and restaurants in town and it's easy to get to Gullane, Muirfield, Dunbar and others.
-And make no mistake, this is a real golf town - no-one will blink twice at the site of a group carrying their clubs into a pub while you have a post game pint.
+And make no mistake, this is a real golf town - no-one will blink twice at the site of a group carrying their clubs into a pub while you have a post-game pint.

-When it comes to courses then Muirfield, North Berwick and Gullane 1 are the very top drawer and but you could happily add Renaissance, Archerfield (not cheaper though!) or Gullane 2 or 3, Dunbar, Luffness, The Glen, Criagielaw.
+When it comes to courses then Muirfield, North Berwick and Gullane 1 are the very top drawer and but you could happily add Renaissance, Archerfield (not cheap though!) or Gullane 2 or 3, Dunbar, Luffness, The Glen, Criagielaw.
 The list goes on and on!